SciSpike/yaktor-lang-js/README.md

 # yaktor-lang

+> NOTE: This repository is no longer used and should be ignored.
+It has been superceded by https://github.com/SciSpike/yaktor-dsl-xtext/tree/master/cli/src/main/npm in order to coordinate releases with yaktor-dsl-xtext.

 Generate Node.js code from Domain & Conversation DSLs.

 ## Description

 Generate default implementation for a [Yaktor](https://github.com/Scispike/yaktor) project based on the `cl` and `dm` syntax.
 The generated code can easily be extended and enhanced.
 As well you can maintain documentation which add value to the generated code.